 Session Key is an extremely powerful and practical tool that will keep you in key while building great tracks.
 It’s a handy feature for making a full song around a simple idea.

-When turning a bass line into a full track, your first step should be layering different sounds via Session Key.
+When turning a bassline into a full track, your first step should be layering different sounds via Session Key.

 If you’re getting started on a track, Sub Presets is a great way to quickly change sounds and speed up your workflow.
 Here, access individual preset menus for effects, modulations, and modifier settings.

 When navigating Arcade, it is useful to know that the Sub Presets menus are always located in the same place for all effect modules.